 Background

-The Satellite Needs Working Group (SNWG)-2018 assessment found that knowing where surface water exists (lakes, reservoirs, rivers, and floods) multiple times a week would benefit all the United States (U.S.) land monitoring agencies, such as those water resource management and monitoring, and disaster monitoring and response agencies.
+The Satellite Needs Working Group (SNWG) 2018 assessment found that knowing where surface water exists (lakes, reservoirs, rivers, and floods) multiple times a week would benefit U.S. land monitoring agencies, such as those engaged in water resource management and monitoring, as well as disaster monitoring and response agencies.

-The near-global DSWx data product suite uses imagery from seven optical and radar satellites (Harmonized Landsat-8 & Sentinel-2 A/B/C, Sentinel-1A/C, and NASA/Indian Space Research Organization Synthetic Aperture Radar (NISAR)) to produce three products that map the spatial extent of surface water on land at 30-m resolution every few days.
+The near-global DSWx data product suite uses imagery from nine optical and radar satellites —Landsat-8/9, Sentinel-2 A/B/C, Sentinel-1A/C/D, and NASA/Indian Space Research Organization Synthetic Aperture Radar (NISAR) — to produce three products that map the spatial extent of surface water on land at 30-m resolution every few days.
 Synthetic Aperture Radar (SAR) imagery will aid in mapping surface water extent in cloudy conditions and beneath some vegetation.

 The optical DSWx product was developed in partnership with the U.S. Geological Survey (USGS).
 Further information about the Observational Products for End-Users from Remote Sensing Analysis (OPERA) project and the DSWx product suite can be found below.